Soccer drills are one of the best ways to rapidly improve your skills.

 Step 2 – Run forward

-From the starting position run forward with the ball.
+From the starting position, run forward with the ball.
 Take two touches of the ball before aiming to cross the ball with your third touch.
-You should be aiming to cross the ball as the ball is passing between the 2 cones.
+You should aim to cross the ball as the ball is passing between the 2 cones.

 Step 3 – Cross the ball